What is an Earnest Money Deposit?

 If everything goes well, during closing, the check will be turned over to the seller and will be a part of the deposit on the home.

 Buying a home?
 Make sure to purchase a home warranty to protect the systems and appliances in the house, or ask your seller to include one in the purchase.
 You can compare plans and pricing here.
 Selling a home?
-Get free listing coverage to cover the home while it's on the market, and easily move it to a full home warranty plan.
+Get listing coverage to cover the home while it's on the market, and easily move it to a full home warranty plan.

 Make sure to download the full infographic for free!
 Click here to download, or click on the image below!